 Welcome to the graduate program in American Studies at the University of Hawai‘i in Mānoa!
-We think you’ll find our program to be unique in many of its key themes—U.S. imperialism, especially in Hawai‘i and the Asia-Pacific; the intersection of tourism and militarism; the experience of Japanese Americans; the intertwined stories of racism and incarceration in America; and religion in American public life.
-We also have faculty expertise in Indigenous Studies, Film and Media Studies, American Social Movements, Ethnic Studies, and Cultural Studies.
+We think you’ll find our program to be unique in its transnational focus and range of faculty expertise in Indigenous Studies, Film and Media Studies, Gender and Sexuality, American Social Movements, Ethnic Studies, Comparative Slavery and Diaspora Studies, and Cultural Studies.
+Our location in Hawai‘i provides valuable perspectives on themes such as U.S. imperialism, especially in Hawai‘i and the Asia-Pacific; the intersection of tourism and militarism; the experience of Japanese Americans; the intertwined stories of racism and incarceration in America; and religion in American public life.

 In the American Studies community, we are committed to the kind of scholarship that intervenes constructively in public life.
 Among our faculty and students are many who have changed the world in ways large and small—whether exposing injustices against Native Hawaiians, challenging the prison system, reforming the education budget, creating public art and performances or preserving precious historical sites.
 It’s our hope that, for you too, what you learn in the classroom can move the world.
 And vice versa—your vision of the world will inform and enliven what you as a student bring to the classroom.